Vijaya-kumar789/Recipe-App/README.md

 # Kitchen Whiz Recipe App

 This repository contains a Recipe App built using TheMealDB API.
-The app allows users to explore a wide range of recipes and view detailed instructions by category.
+The app includes features like user authentication (login and registration) and users to explore a wide range of recipes and view detailed instructions by category.

 ---

 ## Features

 - Browse recipes by category.
+-  User authentication: Login and Registration pages.
 - View detailed recipe instructions and ingredients.
 - Responsive design for a seamless experience on all devices.